-AIM is used to aim a weapon or spell.
+AIM allows weapons or spells to be targeted.
 When aiming a ranged weapon, the range to the target will be displayed above the menu bar on some systems.
-If a character moves adjacent to an enemy, and has no more movement left, the AIM command can be used to attack with a melee weapon (sword, mace, etc).
-The AIM command can also be used to survey the condition of your party and your enemies.
-As you move the aim cursor over a character, information about him will be displayed on the right of your screen.
+If a character moves adjacent to an enemy, and has no more movement remaining, the AIM command can be used to attack with a melee weapon (sword, mace, etc).
+The AIM command can also be used to survey the condition of your party and enemies.
+As you move the aim cursor over a character or monster, information about him will be displayed on the right of your screen.